Chronic Fatigue Syndrome Treatment in Pensacola

 Diagnosing Chronic Fatigue Syndrome

-Unfortunately, very little is known about CFS; however, researchers continue searching for the root cause of Chronic Fatigue Syndrome.
+Unfortunately, very little is known about CFS; however, researchers continue searching for the cause of Chronic Fatigue Syndrome.
 Since very little is known, diagnosing a patient typically begins by performing tests to rule out other chronic conditions and underlying diseases.
 If CFS is left untreated, the individual will begin having difficulty concentrating, remembering things and his or her stamina will decline.

 - Some of the preliminary findings state that contributing factors to CFS include: